NRLMMD-GEOIPS/geoips/docs/source/new-docs/getting-started/installing/basic-env-setup.rst

 Install GeoIPS
 --------------

-We can use ``pip`` to install all GeoIPS Python dependencies, and GeoIPS itself.
+We can use ``pip`` to install all GeoIPS Python dependencies, tests for GeoIPS and GeoIPS itself.

 First, clone the GeoIPS git repository: